 - Head over to Appearance > Menu to check if there’re any invalid items.

-- Locate the invalid menu items (usually marked in red) and remove them.
+- Locate the invalid menu items (usually marked in red).

 500 – Internal Server Error

 When you try to save the Customizer settings and this error shows up, then you might have to consider these major causes:

 - The server is using an old version of PHP.

 - The server is running out of resources.